What did Albert Einstein invent?

 - On his theory of special relativity (that length and time are not fixed and depend on the observer's frame of reference),

 - E=MC2 (that energy is linked to mass and the speed of light) on the equation for which he is most famous).
-A tiny particle of matter can create a vast quantity of energy, the basis of nuclear power, in particular.
+A tiny particle of matter can create a vast quantity of energy, the basis of nuclear power.

 Just think about it.